aleen42/PersonalWiki/projectManagement/review/review.md

 - Resource leveling results in fewer problems for project personnel(職員) and accounting departments.
 - In the Tuckman model, storming occurs when team members have different opinions for how the team should operate.
 - The first dimension of psychological(心理上的) type in the MBTI signifies(表示) whether people draw their energy from other people (extroverts(性格外向的人)) or from inside themselves (introverts(性格内向的人)).
+- Adding more people to a project that is falling behind schedule often causes more setbacks because of the increased complexity of communications.

 #### False